BlueBrain/nexus-js/CONTRIBUTING.md

  - [Submission Guidelines](#submit)
  - [Signing the CLA](#cla)
 ## <a name="question"></a> Got a Question or Problem?
-Please do not hesitate to contact the BlueBrain Nexus team at [<nexus-team-email>](nexus-team-email)
+Please do not hesitate to contact the [BlueBrain Nexus team by email][nexus-team-email].
 ## <a name="issue"></a> Found a Bug?
 If you find a bug in the source code, you can help us by [submitting an issue](#submit-issue) to our [GitHub Repository][github].
 Even better, you can